-- Understand how to use profiling tools and interpret their results.
+- Understand how to use performance profiling tools and to interpret their results.

-Modern architectures are sufficiently complicated (by features like superscalar pipelining and multi-level caching) that static analyses cannot accurately and precisely describe program running time.
-What we are left with are dynamic analyses, i.e., running or simulating programs and analyzing what happened.
+Modern computer architectures are sufficiently complicated (by features like pipelining and caching) that static analyses cannot accurately or precisely describe a program's running time.
+What we are left with are dynamic analyses, i.e., running or simulating programs and analyzing what actually happened.

 You might already have discovered the simplest possible Unix timing tool:

 Running the shell command

 arguments, and when the program completes, it will

 then report timing statistics about this execution to the